Easy Nigerian Oha Soup

 4. Taste and adjust salt or seasoning cubes if needed.

-Serving Suggestions & Pairings
+Serving Suggestions & Pairings of Nigerian Oha Soup (Ofe Ora)

-Oha soup is traditionally served hot alongside a swallow — such as pounded yam, fufu, semolina, wheat meal, eba, or garri.
+Oha soup is traditionally served hot alongside a swallow; such as pounded yam, fufu, semolina, wheat meal, eba, or garri.

-Oha soupBecause it is rich, protein‑dense, and full of leafy greens, it pairs beautifully with a starchy side that helps you scoop and enjoy every drop.
+Because it is rich, protein‑dense, and full of leafy greens, it pairs beautifully with a starchy side that helps you scoop and enjoy every drop.
 A small side salad or steamed vegetables can be a modern addition for global diners.

-Tips & Variations for Best Results
+Tips & Variations for Best Nigerian Oha Soup (Ofe Ora)

-• Hand tear the Oha leaves — using your fingers preserves the leaf integrity and flavor; using a knife may darken the leaves and affect taste.
+• Hand tear the Oha leaves; using your fingers preserves the leaf integrity and flavor; using a knife may darken the leaves and affect taste.

 • If your cocoyam is watery, add it gradually to avoid overshooting thickness.